 An in-demand sideman both live and in the studio, Harry has performed with a wide range of different groups including the London City Big Band, NYJO and Sax Appeal.
 He has also performed alongside legendary jazz musicians Dave Holland and Chris Potter as part of the Royal Academy of Music Big Band.
 Internationally, he’s performed as a guest artist at the “Villars Vanguard” Jazz Club in Switzerland as well as numerous festival dates with acclaimed Afrobeat ensemble Afrik Bawantu.
 Harry has also led his own bands at venues including the 606 Club and Cambridge Jazz Festival, and appears annually at the London Jazz Festival courtesy of JBGB management.

 Outside the world of jazz, Harry has performed with Cory Wong, Mica Paris and Marva King (ex-Prince + NPG member) and at the age of 17, he MD'd a 10-piece band fronted by ex-Drifters vocalist Maurice Cannon.
-Harry is saxophonist for the Tom Seals Band, who recently topped the blues charts and are continuing to enjoy appearances at Ronnie Scott's and mini Covid festivals such as at Blenheim Palace.
+Harry is saxophonist and arranger for the Tom Seals Band, who recently topped the blues charts and are continuing to enjoy appearances at Ronnie Scott's, on Sky TV and at festivals such as Blenheim Palace.
 Harry and the Band did a recent video collaboration with legendary comedian Matt Lucas.

 Aside from Harry's performing career he is also an in-demand composer and arranger.
 In the world of television he has written several Library Music albums in genres ranging from Film Noir to Afrobeat through to Funk and Big Band, for the most part playing all instruments.
 Harry also co-wrote/produced the debut album by The Ashton Jones Project, “Toast."
 Released to critical acclaim in September 2019, the album has gained well over half a million online streams online, with Vanguard Magazine writing "it's as if Earth Wind and Fire had worked with Stevie Wonder and got Prince in for a guest-spot."

-Harry is also emerging as an educator, having led courses at the prestigious Aldeburgh Young Musicians, a UK centre for musical excellence.
+Harry is a qualified educator, having led courses at the prestigious Aldeburgh Young Musicians, a UK centre for musical excellence.

 BBC Introducing Ashton Jones Project